manuelbieh/react-book/hooks/use-of-hooks.md

 ReactDOM.render(<Counter />, document.getElementById('root'));
 ```

-Notice: we do not use a `state` object anymore and also have not introduced any `this` in order to access our state.
+Notice: we do not use a `state` object anymore and have also not used the `this` keyword to access our state.
 Instead, a simple `useState()` hook is called.
-It works by taking in an **initial value** \(`0` in this case\) and returning a tuple - an array with the same number of values.
-In the case of the `useState()` hook, this tuple consists of the actual state value and a setter function which we can use to modify this value.
+It works by taking in an **initial value** \(`0` in this case\) and returning a tuple — an array with a set number of values.
+In the case of the `useState()` hook, this tuple consists of the value of state, and a setter function which we can use to modify this value.

-In order to directly access this value and the associated setter function, we are making use of **ES2015 Array destructuring** meaning the first value in the array will give us access to `value` while the second will be written into `setValue`.
-While you can certainly use your own naming, conventions have emerged to give short and precise names to `state` values and using verbs such as `set`, `change` or `update` in conjunction with the name of the `state` value to indicate what it is doing.
+In order to directly access this state value and the associated setter function, we are making use of **ES2015 Array destructuring**, meaning the first value in the array will give us access to `value` while the second will be written into `setValue`.
+While you can certainly use your own names for these values, conventions have emerged to give short and precise names to `state` values and using verbs such as `set`, `change` or `update` in conjunction with the name of the `state` value to indicate what it is doing.
 The syntax itself is a much shorter equivalent of the following ES5 code:

 ```javascript
 var state = React.useState(0);